-Although the bulk of the paper deals with the category of pairs with weak morphisms, Several theorems can be framed in terms of a surpassing relation $(\preceq)$ to replace balancing.
-In some ways the $\preceq$-theory is richer, since $b_1\preceq b_2$ implies $b_1\nabla b_2,$ although the converse obviously fails since $\preceq$ is not symmetric. so in \S\ref{sd} we incorporate $(\preceq)$ into the theory, and define dependence in that context.
+Although the most of our results involve a symmetric ``balance relation,'' several theorems can be framed better in terms of a surpassing relation $(\preceq)$.
+The $\preceq$-theory is stronger, since, by \Cref{impl}, $b_1\preceqzero b_2$ implies $b_1$ and $b_2$ are balanced, although the converse obviously fails since $\preceq$ is not symmetric.
+In \S\ref{sd} we define dependence of vectors in the context of $(\preceq)$.

-In Appendix A we discuss the categorical aspects.
+In Appendix A we expand on categories arising in this paper.